Kaimc2/Kaimc2/README.md

 Hi 👋 My name is Pichey
 =======================

-Web Developer
+Coder
 -------------

-I've been learning to code for about 4 years now, I started with C, C++, and Java, and later picked up HTML, CSS, and Javascript.
-As I progressed, my interest in web development grew.
+I've been learning to code since 2021, I started with C, C++, and Java, and later picked up HTML, CSS, and Javascript.
+As I progressed, my interest in coding grew.
 It has been an exciting journey, filled with challenges that have helped me develop my skills and knowledge in this field.

 * ✉️  You can contact me at [picheyprak@gmail.com](mailto:picheyprak@gmail.com)
-* 🧠  I'm learning to improve my Frontend and Backend skills.
+* 🧠  I'm always strive to improve my coding skills.

 ### Skills